DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-17/README.md

 Because the `Socket` and `ServerSocket` classes are not final, you can create subclasses of these classes that use either the default socket implementation or your own implementation.
 This allows much more flexible network capabilities.

+##### Designing a Server Application

+Port 4415 was chosen arbitrarily for this project, but it could be any number from 1024 to 65,535.